-In 2008, I began writing a book about the most profound event of my life — journeying to the Soviet Union during the Cold War while eight months pregnant to give birth to my baby as a gesture for world peace.
-Alexander was born in our room at the Hotel Pribaltiskaya in Leningrad in September 1984.
+In August 1984, at eight months pregnant, I journeyed with my former husband to the Soviet Union during the Cold War to give birth to our baby as a gesture for world peace.
+Alexander was born on September 6, 1984 in our room at the Hotel Pribaltiskaya in Leningrad, USSR (now St. Petersburg).

-Watch a CBS Morning news TV interview broadcast live from Moscow when Alex was two weeks old on my YouTube Channel.
+Watch our CBS Morning News TV interview with Bill Kurtis, broadcast live from Moscow via satellite when Sasha was two weeks old.

-Read a San Francisco Chronicle article published after we returned home: 092784 Chronicle article.
+Read a San Francisco Chronicle article published after we returned home.

-E-mail me to be placed on the waiting list for my forthcoming book “Labor of Love: My Journey through the Iron Curtain to Birth the “Peace Baby” and to receive updates about its release.
+E-mail me at firstname.lastname@example.org for updates about my forthcoming book “Labor of Love: My Journey through the Iron Curtain to Birth the “Peace Baby.”